juliocesar/styling-with-sass/in-progress/strategy.md

 ###

-What was explained thus far suggests an approach to styling components that translates into these facts: we are using class names that say what the component is, and all styles come from that class name (aside from styles shared across classes).
+What was explained thus far suggests an approach to styling components that says we are using class names that describe what the component is, and all styles come from that class name (aside from styles shared across classes).
 This isn’t the only way to go about it, though.

-Certain libraries will do the composition on the markup, by adding class names that carry a set of directives.
-For instance, this example from [Semantic UI](http://semantic-ui.com/) (ignore the grossness of using a `div` for a button):
+Certain libraries will do the composition on the markup by adding various class names that carry a set of directives each, where then these class names are similar to ingredients carrying certain properties.
+For example, this snippet from [Semantic UI](http://semantic-ui.com/) (ignore the grossness of using a `div` for a button):

     <div class="ui primary download button">
       Download
     </div>

-We could source the styles for those classes from their own files.
-It would amount to the same as this:
+We could source the classes from their own files.
+As far as visual outcomes go, it would amount to the same:

     // Primary download button
     // =======================